 In a 1994 interview, Dr. Lashof said that she had made a conscious decision to move away from the highly competitive, time-consuming field of infectious diseases when she had three young children.
 She wanted to spend more time with her family, and decided to shift her career from hospital administration to public health and medical research.
 She noticed that there were greater opportunities for women in public health, in part because of a commitment to equality and social justice, and this field also offered more opportunities for a woman to get involved in politics and government.
 Dr. Lashof's research interests include primary care, health policy as related to health promotion and disease prevention, and integration of health and social services.

 In 1973 Dr. Lashof became the first woman to be named the director of the state of Illinois Public Health Department, a position she held until 1977.
 In 1981, she was named dean of the School of Public Health at the University of California, Berkeley, becoming the first woman to be appointed dean of a Professional School at Berkeley.
 She was made president of the Association of Schools of Public Health in 1987 and president of the American Public Health Association in 1991.
-She chaired the Presidential Advisory Committee on the Gulf War Veterans' Illness, from 1995 to 1997, and most recently chaired the Institute of Medicine Committee on Technologies for the Early Detection of Breast Cancer, from 1999 to 2001.
+She chaired the Presidential Advisory Committee on the Gulf War Veterans' Illness, from 1995 to 1997, and the Institute of Medicine Committee on Technologies for the Early Detection of Breast Cancer, from 1999 to 2001.